 Also, it is argued that someone as obsessed with geometric detail and accuracy, as Leonardo would not have painted the glass orb in the hands of the Christ with such clumsy opacity and refraction of light.
 The X-rays of the painting showing numerous patch up jobs back up fears that it is a copy of an original that has, itself, been reworked.

 The likes of Damien Hirst can feel justly aggrieved about the criticism received when Hirst’s diamond-studded skull For the Love of God (2007) had a $100million estimate at auction when its authenticity is easily traced back to Hirst.
-The exact same estimate for a ‘possible’ Leonardo faced less criticism but, in fact, should have been more contentious, bearing in mind the foggy details surrounding its authenticity.
+The exact same estimate for a ‘possible’ Leonardo faced less criticism despite the foggy details surrounding its authorship.
 A few years from now it may well be proven to be a copy or the work of Leonardo’s studio assistants and pretty much worthless.

 To understand why and how such stakes are risked it’s best to first trace the known movements of the disputed painting through history.
 Da Vinci received a commission from Louis XII of France and delivered the painting in 1506.
 Somehow the original painting floated around in England for 400 years.
 Art collector Sir Francis Cook had no idea of its illustrious background when he sold it in 1958 for £30 (he missed quite a mark up!)
 As mentioned before, common knowledge ascribed the Salvator Mundi’s authorship to one of da Vinci’s students.
 An art consortium bought it in 2004 for $10,000 but they must have sniffed some hidden history around this seemingly worthless painting of Christ because they sought a thorough assessment from historians.

 Art experts and scholars investigated and announced it was an original despite the extensive restoration work.
 Martin Kemp, a renowned Da Vinci art historian, had no doubt and claimed “It had that kind of presence that Leonardos have … that uncanny strangeness that the later Leonardo paintings manifest.”
 However, there are other art experts who say its is a mistake or fake with hints of Leonardo’s style.
-But Christies are having none of that.
-So the world record stands and a mystery billionaire bidder out there has rolled the dice for the most expensive painting in history.
+The world record still stands and a mystery billionaire bidder out there has rolled the dice for the most expensive painting in history.
 But did they roll a six or a one?